sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 You may have failed to pull your weight on a team project, leaving others to compensate.

-> Dear [Colleague’s Name],
+> Dear [Colleague's Name],
 >
 > I would like to sincerely apologize for not pulling my weight in our recent team project.
 I realize that my lack of contribution placed an additional burden on you and the rest of our team, and I'm truly sorry for that.
 >
-> I take full responsibility for my actions, and I am committed to making sure this doesn’t happen again.
+> I take full responsibility for my actions, and I am committed to making sure this doesn't happen again.
 Moving forward, I will make it a priority to communicate more effectively and ensure that my responsibilities are met.
 Please feel free to reach out if there are ways I can assist you now.
 >
 > Thank you for your patience and understanding.
 >